Design, backend, and frontend collaboration problems in scrum teams?

 “ Scrum employs an iterative, incremental approach to optimize predictability and to control risk. “

-This solution terminates the main purpose of the scrum, optimizes predictability, and controlling risk.
+This solution terminates the main purpose of the scrum, optimizes predictability, and controls risk.
 Late review= Late feedback loop.
 This approach will increase the risk and the cost of the change.

-In addition, this kind of solution shows a big underlying problem, Waterfall, and Silo mindset in Agile’s clothing.
+In addition, this kind of solution shows a significant underlying problem, Waterfall and Silo mindset in Agile’s clothing.
 When team members don’t care about the working software and early feedback, you should find a way to help them be agile and not just do agile.

 “If you want to teach people a new way of thinking, don’t bother trying to teach them.
 Instead, give them a tool, the use of which will lead to new ways of thinking.”
 Buckminster Fuller